-Due to the virus crisis, the deadline for filing your tax return has been postponed to July 15, 2020.
-You will have an additional 90 days without penalties or interest.
+Due to the virus crisis, the deadline for filing your tax return has been postponed to Wednesday, July 15, 2020.
+The extended filing deadline is still October 15, 2020.

 Despite the millions of American families who own Long-Term Care Insurance, not everyone knows the many available tax incentives.
 If you already own a Long-Term Care Insurance policy or are considering purchasing a plan, you should see if you can take advantage of these tax benefits.